Demystifying Cost of Goods Sold Guide for Amazon Sellers

-If you already chose automated tools like the inventory control software we offer at taxomate, you should still read the information below.
+If you already chose automated tools like the COGS feature we offer at taxomate, you should still read the information below.
 It gives you a clear understanding of the COGS concept and the numbers you need to calculate it.

 This is a step by step sample process which calculates Cost of Goods Sold for just one product.